asharbutt/Research/docs/Stochastic Calculus/ItoIntegral.md

 6. Quadratic Variation - [I,I]_t = $$\int_{0}^{t} \Delta^2 (u) ,du$$
 7. The expectation of the Ito Integral is 0 - only in the case that the integrand is an arbitrary martingale.
 If it is a local martingale, the expectation of the integral can be anything

+An important result of the last point is that, in the case the Integrand is an arbitrary martingale, then the expectation is 0.
+Therefore the variance of an Ito Integral is given by the Ito Isometry property.
 ## Ito-Doeblin Formula
 Because the brownian motion function is not differentiable unlike regular functions, we need to use a different rule when it comes to differentiation.